orlangure/gnomock/README.md

 - Imported directly as a package in any **Go** project
 - Accessed over HTTP running as a daemon in **any other language**

-⚠️ Both ways **require** an active Docker daemon running locally in the same environment.
+Both ways **require** an active Docker daemon running **locally** in the same environment.

+External `DOCKER_HOST` support is experimental.
+It cannot be reliably tested at this moment, but it might work.

 ### Using Gnomock in Go applications